 In July 2017, the Company entered into a nonexclusive patent license agreement for \$0.1 million, which expires upon expiration of the last to expire of the licensed patents.
-Under this agreement, the Company will pay minimum royalty payments of \$15,000 per year and rising to \$20,000 per year and, if the Company develops and sells certain products based on the licensed patents.
+Under this agreement, the Company will pay less than \$0.1 million minimum royalty payments per year and, if the Company develops and sells certain products based on the licensed patents.
 Certain products that Origin is currently developing and anticipates selling are expected to utilize these patents.
-Royalty payments during the three months ended June 30, 2022 were \$0.0 million.
-No payments were made during the three months ended June 30, 2021 or six months ended June 30, 2021.

 In December 2016, the Company entered into a patent license agreement for \$0.5 million, which expires upon expiration of the last to expire of the licensed patents.
 Under this agreement, if the Company develops and sells specific products based on the patents, the Company would pay a royalty up to a cumulative \$0.5 million from Origin 1, whereby no further payments will be due for any production at Origin 1.
 If production of those products occurs at subsequent facilities, the Company will pay an upfront license fee royalty and a variable royalty based on production at that subsequent facility, capped at an aggregate \$10.0 million per facility.
 Certain products that the Company is currently developing and anticipates selling are expected to utilize these patents.
-No payments were made during the three months ended June 30, 2022 or 2021.
+No payments were made during the three and nine months ended September 30, 2022 or 2021.

-In November 2016, the Company entered into a nonexclusive patent license agreement for \$0.0 million, which expires upon expiration of the patent.
-Under this agreement, if the Company produces products based on the patent, the Company will pay an annual royalty upon commencement of operations on Origin 1 of \$0.0 million up to a cumulative \$1.0 million.
+In November 2016, the Company entered into a nonexclusive patent license agreement, which expires upon expiration of the patent.
+Under this agreement, if the Company produces products based on the patent, the Company will pay an annual royalty upon commencement of operations on Origin 1 which will not exceed \$1.0 million cumulatively.
 The pipeline of Company products and sales are not currently expected to be subject to this patent.
-Royalty payments during three months ended June 30, 2022 were \$0.0 million.
-No payments were made during the three months ended June 30, 2021 or six months ended June 30, 2021.
+The annual royalty payments is less than \$0.1 million.

 In September 2011, the Company entered into a nonexclusive patent license agreement, which expires upon expiration of the patent.
-The agreement was assigned by the licensor to a successor in August 2015.
 Under this agreement, if the Company develops and sells specific products based on the patent, the Company would pay a royalty up to \$2.0 million per year and \$10.0 million in the aggregate.
 Certain products that the Company is currently developing and anticipates selling are expected to utilize these patents.
-No payments were made during the three months ended June 30, 2022 or 2021.
+No payments were made during the three and nine months ended September 30, 2022 or 2021.

 In June 2011, the Company entered into a nonexclusive patent license agreement, which expires upon expiration of the licensed patent.
-Under this agreement, the Company pays a royalty of \$5,000 annually and if the Company develops and sells specific products based on the patent, 0.4% of net sales.
+Under this agreement, the Company pays less than \$0.1 million royalty fee annually and if the Company develops and sells specific products based on the patent, 0.4% of net sales.
 The pipeline of Company products and sales are not currently expected to be subject to this patent.